LoganOneal/LoganOneal/README.md

 ## 🔭 I'm currently working on

-- Building doc-digest, a platform for accelerating research using machine learning
+- Doc-digest, a platform for accelerating research using machine learning
-- Learning about ML

 ## 💼 Technical Skills